The MTSD Administration, School Board, and our entire staff hope this school year will be an exciting and fulfilling year for your family.

 Mrs. Katherine Ward, Director of Human Resources, Title IX Coordinator

 Mrs. Joni Lefever, Director of Pupil Services

-Dr. Karen Nell, Director of Federal Programs, Curriculum and Instruction
+Dr. Karen Nell, Director of Secondary Curriculum and Instruction

 Mr. Andrew Martin, Principal